phenomnomnominal/betterer/goldens/api/betterer.api.md

 // Warning: (ae-missing-release-tag) "BettererConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type BettererConfig = BettererConfigBase & BettererConfigStart & BettererConfigRunner & BettererConfigWatch;
+export type BettererConfig = BettererConfigBase & BettererConfigStart & BettererConfigWatch;

 // Warning: (ae-missing-release-tag) "BettererConfigBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //